 It is very important to exclude other birds from entering hen houses.
 Bird-proof houses can be constructed using special netting.
 Bird's feces are also very infectious material.
-Direct or indirect contact should
+Direct or indirect contact should be completely avoided.

 Insects and other